-Using Wi-Fi in Cuba is, admittedly, a big pain in the neck compared to what one is accustomed to.
-It can be inconvenient and time consuming.
-Here are a few ways to minimize the hassle while accessing Wi-Fi in Cuba.
+Using Cuba Wi-Fi is, admittedly, a big pain in the neck compared to what one is accustomed to.
+It can be inconvenient and time-consuming.
+Here are a few ways to minimize the hassle while accessing Cuba Wi-Fi.

 Ease yourself into the realization that the internet will not be as readily accessible as it is at home.
 Being disconnected for days at a time can actually be a welcome experience.
 Explain to your family and friends that they will not be hearing from you as frequently as they’d expect so they don’t worry.

 Once in Cuba – First Things First